MIT-Senseable-City-Lab/sensing-garden-backend/sensing_garden_client/README.md

 ## Features

 - Modern, intuitive API with domain-specific clients
-- GET operations for models, detections, and classifications
+- GET operations for models, detections, classifications, and videos
-- POST operations for submitting detections and classifications
+- POST operations for submitting detections, classifications, and videos
 - Model management operations
+- Video upload and retrieval with filtering capabilities
 - Backward compatibility with previous API versions

 ## Dependencies